carllosnc/one-stack/README.md

 **Database generation and migration**

-To generate the database schema and run the migration, you need to run the following command:
+To generate the database schema and run the migration, you need to run the following commands:

 Generation
 ```bash